Milešovka

-Milešovka is with its 837 m the highest mountain of České Středohoří, Czech Republic.
+Milešovka is the highest mountain of the Central Bohemian Uplands in the Czech Republic.
+It has an altitude of 837 m.
 The height difference between the foot and summit is 300 metres.
 Alexander von Humboldt claimed the view to be the third nicest view in the world.

 Climate

 Milešovka is at an altitude of 837 metres above sea level and therefore has a pronounced alpine climate.
 This results in the average temperature in the region being three to four degrees Celsius cooler than Prague.